 A valid burn permit is required before burning.
 Information sourced from NOAA.
 Actual burn conditions may not reflect this posting.

-Check current fire conditions, apply for permits, request inspections, and access required forms — all in one place.
+Check current fire conditions, apply for permits, request inspections, inquire about community risk reduction, and access required forms and applications — all in one place!

-The Fire Marshal's Office is responsible for reviewing new and existing building inspections, fire investigations, code enforcement, plan reviews, fire suppression/detection system inspections, and public education.
+The City of Santa Fe Fire Marshal's Office is responsible for fire inspections, fire investigations, plan reviews, and Community Risk Reduction (CRR).
 The Fire Marshal acts as the Fire Code Official for the City of Santa Fe and oversees the full-time Fire Inspector and Fire Investigation staff.

 Residents &